bitcoin/bitcoin/doc/zmq.md

 *libzmq3-dev*.
 The C++ wrapper for ZeroMQ is *not* needed.

-In order to run the example Python client scripts in contrib/ one must also install *python3-zmq*, though this is not necessary for daemon operation.
+In order to run the example Python client scripts in contrib/ one must also install *python-zmq*, though this is not necessary for daemon operation.

 ## Enabling